Ram trucks recalled to fix problem with gear shifters

 U.S. government documents say if the brake pedal is pushed for a long time when the trucks are running and in park, the brake-shift interlock pin can become lodged in an open position, increasing the risk of an unintended rollaway.

-Fiat Chrysler says it’s not aware of any crashes or injuries.
+Fiat Chrysler says it’s not aware of any crashes or injuries related to this recall.
+The company recommends that drivers always use the parking brake as a safety precaution.

 Most Read Stories